adamjeremy/zkls-noodle/ghst-noodle/README.md

 # How to Use:
-- Modify the config to the business you are setting up
+- Modify the config to you liking before starting the script
-- Create your OWN custom items and add them to any of the tables for food/drink crafting

 # Install